tldr-pages/tldr/pages/linux/pacman-database.md

 `pacman -Dk`

-- Double check ([kk]) the sync database to ensure all specified dependencies in downloadable packages are available:
+- Double check ([kk]) the sync database to ensure all specified dependencies of downloadable packages are available:

 `pacman -Dkk`